willhunt/flycar_nd_project3/writeup.md

 ```

 ### Roll and pitch control
-Tasks to implement the `QuadControl::RollPitchControl` class method in `QuadCOntrol.cpp`.
+Tasks to implement the `QuadControl::RollPitchControl` class method in `QuadControl.cpp`.

 Given a rotation matrix, R, to transform from the body frame to the world/inertial frame the accelerations in the body frame are given as (noting that f is collective thrust divided by mass):